lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 because such emergent levels of organisation have their own emergent properties of "thingness".
 You can simply sit on a chair without being aware of the molecules of iron, nickel and nitrogen that interact to form crystal microstructures that (hopefully) keep the steel frame of the chair together.

-Even if we *are* interested in the finer details of things, a medical specialist can study and treat heart problems without knowing all of the processes going on in the human body, or all of the molecular components that make up the human heart.
+Even if we *are* interested in the finer details of things, a medical specialist can study and treat heart problems without knowing all of the processes going on in the human body, or all the molecular components that make up the human heart.
 And an economist can say something about the global market for office chairs without having to study the detailed neural patterns in the brains of all the people that are involved in producing, selling and buying such chairs.
 Emergent properties allow us to know things without having to know all of the underlying details.